Person reviewing short-term loan options after receiving medical bills with existing debt

 Government and Nonprofit Assistance Programs

-Key Takeaway: Hospitals frequently accept 40% to 60% of billed amounts from self-pay patients who negotiate directly — a step that can reduce or eliminate the need for short-term loans for medical bills entirely.
-Medicaid retroactive coverage is another underused option that borrowers should check before borrowing.
+Hospitals frequently accept 40% to 60% of billed amounts from self-pay patients who negotiate directly, a step that can reduce or eliminate the need for short-term loans for medical bills entirely.
+Medicaid retroactive coverage is another underused option that borrowers should check before taking on new debt.

 Frequently Asked Questions